Kierteiyu/libMentha/readme.md

 ## Current Version: `v0.2.0`

-This version is essentially a cleaner version of the tiny-dnn source tree, with C++ 20 support.
+This version is essentially a cleaner version of the tiny-dnn source tree, with C++ 20 support (and presumably C++ 23 and 26 support; untested).

 ---